bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Returning Dynamically-bound Reference Handles {#response-dynamic-handles}

 Many parts of the RC's request can be passed as either a value or a reference.
+The use of a reference in place of a value allows for a client to optimize requests to the AS.

-Some of these references, such as for the RC's keys or the resources, can sometimes be managed statically through an admin console or developer portal provided by the AS or RS.
+Some references, such as for the [RC's keys](#request-key-reference) or the [requested resources](#request-resource-reference), can be managed statically through an admin console or developer portal provided by the AS or RS.
 If desired, the AS MAY also generate and return some of these references dynamically to the RC in its response to facilitate multiple